bradshawsguide/website/src/content/01-stations/197-weybridge/station.md

 ----
 info:
 - term: Hotels
-  description: Hand and Spear, Ship.
+  desc: Hand and Spear, Ship.
 ----
 text: Here is a commodious hotel adjoining the station, with some extensive grounds.
 The scenery in this neighbourhood is beautiful, and St George's Hill commands a delightful view of Windsor, Richmond, and Chertsey.